yantramcloud/kubernetes-app-engine/README.md

 # kubernetes-terraform-monitor
 # README #
-In this project, we create and configure kubernetes deployments using terraform.
+In this project, we create and configure a postgres deployment using terraform and then monitor that with prometheus.

-* Deploy a postgressql
+* Deploy a PostgresSQL
+* Deploy Prometheus monitoring.
-* Deploy prometheus monitoring using helm charts.
+* Deploy PostgreSQL-Exporter.
 * Configure prometheus operator to scrape postgres.
-* Use Grafana dashboard to visualize sql stats. .
+* Use Grafana dashboard to visualize stats. .

 * Version - 0.01

 ### How do I get set up? ###

-* Configuration
+* Install terraform on your instance.
-* Dependencies
+* clone this repo.

-* Database configuration
+# Components #
+* run terraform.sh to deploy your terraform configurations.

+### How do I get run?
-* How to run tests
+* run terraform.sh to deploy your terraform configurations.
-* Deployment instructions

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* jayant@yantram.cloud